7shi/gemini-batch/gembatch/batch_info.md

 Retrieves batch job information using the Gemini client and returns it as a dictionary.

+### `count_lines(filename)`

+Counts non-empty lines in a file to determine the number of queries.

+### `convert_job_if_needed(client, job_info)`

+Core conversion function that:
+- Returns `None` if job_info is already in the correct format (has batch field and count)
+- Adds missing count field if batch exists but count is missing/zero
+- Converts legacy format to new format by fetching batch info from API

 ### `main()`

-For backward compatibility:
+Main processing loop:
 1. Parses command line arguments to get input file path
 2. Initializes the Gemini client
 3. Reads job information from the specified JSONL file
-4. For each job, retrieves detailed batch information
+4. For each job, calls `convert_job_if_needed()` to handle conversion
-5. Outputs combined data in JSONL format
+5. Outputs either converted or original data in JSONL format

 ## Backward Compatibility